 It's served over Palmini noodles, which is a great Keto pasta alternative that's low in carbs and has great texture!
 You can also serve it over zucchini noodles, shirataki or spaghetti squash if you'd like.

-Ingredients for Creamy Cajun Keto Shrimp
+What's in Creamy Cajun Keto Shrimp

 - Jumbo shrimp